alyssakalbus/DWD-InternetArt/README.md

 ## Mood Board and Inspiration

-I wanted to play arounud with some 3D scanned objects / 3D models as navigation but only using HTML and CSS.
+I wanted to play around with some 3D scanned objects / 3D models as navigation but only using HTML and CSS.

 I figured I could take my 3D assets into After Effects, make them more dynamic, and export as gifs.
 I then matched the motion using basic CSS animation and created 6 floating navigation anchors that take you though the gigantic sea of text.